mpv-player/mpv/DOCS/man/options.rst

 ``--speed=<0.01-100>``
     Slow down or speed up playback by the factor given as parameter.

+    If ``--audio-pitch-correction`` is used, playing with a speed higher than normal automatically inserts the ``scaletempo`` audio filter.

 ``--loop=<N|inf|no>``
     Loops playback ``N`` times.
 A value of ``1`` plays it one time (default), ``2`` two times, etc. ``inf`` means forever. ``no`` is the same as ``1`` and